digidem/mapeo-mobile/KNOWN_ISSUES.md

   observation is cancelled.
 - There is no way to add the name of person using the phone to an observation
-- There is no way to add additional fields to an observation.
 - There is no way to stop the location of a new observation updating from the GPS except from saving the observation (e.g. the user needs to stay in the same location until they save the observation for the first time)